 Our goal is to inspire ideas and action for real and lasting change.

 David Marshall is a multi Emmy Award-winning documentary filmmaker.
-His work as a producer, director and editor has taken him around the world many times in his 27-year career.
+His work as a producer, director and editor has taken him around the world many times in his 30-year career.
 He holds a B.S. in photography/film and a M.F.A. in animation.
 Dave’s documentary films reflect his interest in human rights and the power of contextualized history.
-His work has been shown on ABC, Discovery, Hallmark, PBS and in film festivals around the world.
-He received an Emmy for the 2003 documentary on the Great Lakes, Hitching a Ride.
-Autumn’s Harvest, a look at AIDS and America’s migrant farm population, aired on PBS and took honors at film festivals around the world.
-Dave is the recipient of twelve Emmy nominations and six Emmy awards.
-His films include Swimming With Lesbians, in distribution by Frameline.
-Songs of Freedom, broadcast on PBS and now in national distribution, honored with Emmy Awards for Best Director and Best Children’s Programming, Beginning with the End, premiered at SXSW and in distribution by Filmaker, and most reciently Confronting The Wall co-produced and written with Christine Christopher, now at festivals.
+His work has been broadcast on ABC, Discovery, Hallmark, PBS and throughout Europe, Asia and South America and programmed at film festivals around the world.
+Dave is the recipient of fourteen Emmy nominations and six Emmy awards.
+His films include Hitching a Ride a journey on the Great Lakes, recipient of a 2003 Emmy, Autumn’s Harvest, a look at AIDS and America’s migrant farm population, aired on PBS and took honors at film festivals around the world Swimming With Lesbians, in distribution by Frameline.
+Songs of Freedom, broadcast on PBS and now in national distribution, honored with Emmy Awards for Best Director and Best Children’s Programming, Beginning with the End, premiered at SXSW and honored with Emmy Awards for Best Director and Best Editor in distribution by Filmaker, and most recently Opioids From Inside in collaboration with WGBH distribution by PBSWorld and Her Voice Carries.

 Christine is an Emmy Award-winning producer for film and television, including July ’64, a documentary that was broadcast nationally on the PBS series Independent Lens, and edited by David Marshall.
 July ’64 was nominated for two Emmys and several other awards, and recognized by the Organization of American Historians with an Eric Barnouw Award for honorable mention.
 She is the recipient of many national grants and awards for her documentary film work, including a Sundance Documentary Fund research and development grant, multiple grants from the Independent Television Services, National Black Programming Consortium, and the Paul Robeson Fund for Independent Media.
 She is the managing producer of Songs of Freedom, and Beginning With The End.
 Christopher is the owner of Christopher Communications.